Moors and Christians

 Note

 Moros y cristianos is a typical rice dish from Cuba.
-The name of this dish is often debated among the public, as it is commonly referred to as Congrí, which, according to specialists in Cuban cuisine, is a mistake, since that term corresponds to the recipe made with red beans.
-On the other hand, the name "moros y cristianos" evokes a historical and cultural theme.
-Moros is the term used by the Spanish to refer to the inhabitants of Arab towns.
+The name of this dish is often a topic of debate, as it is commonly referred to as Congrí, which specialists in Cuban gastronomy argue is incorrect, since that term refers to the recipe made with red beans.
+On the other hand, the name “moros y cristianos” evokes a historical and cultural theme.
+Moros is how the Spanish referred to the inhabitants of Arab lands.
 The Arabs dominated the territory now known as Spain for over seven centuries.
-During this period, they introduced cultural elements and foods, among which is rice, a grain that transformed Spanish cuisine and became one of the dishes that identifies it worldwide.
-Despite centuries of domination, the original inhabitants of the peninsula, mostly Christians, lived in continuous conflict with the Arabs.
-After many battles, the Christians succeeded in expelling the Moors and reconquering their territory.
-Thus, the dish “Moros y Cristianos,” also known as “arroz moro,” is a jewel of Cuban cuisine whose name alludes to the period of Arab dominance in Spain.
+During this time, they introduced cultural elements and foods, including rice, a grain that transformed Spanish cuisine and became one of the dishes that define it worldwide.
+Despite centuries of dominance, the native population of the peninsula, mostly of Christian faith, lived in continuous conflict with the Arabs.
+After many battles, the Christians succeeded in expelling the Moors and reclaiming their territory.
+Hence, the dish “Moros y Cristianos,” also known as “arroz moro,” is a gem of Cuban cuisine, its name alluding to the period of Arab rule in Spain.

 Ingredients